400 lightning strikes illuminate Northland overnight

 The Whangaruru North Residents and Ratepayers Association reported Punaruku Rd - notorious for flooding in bad weather - was passable.
 However, He Puna Ruku Mātauranga O Whangaruru was closed.

-State Highway 10 in Kāeo flooded overnight but has since receded following high tide.
+State Highway 10 in Kāeo flooded overnight but the waters have since receded following high tide.
 Commuters this morning reported the road was passable but advised people to take care.

 Motorists also announced the journey from Kerikeri to Whangārei was doable but warned there was a large amount of surface flooding and the rain was still “bucketing down”.